 You want your resume to be easy to read.
 One way to accomplish this is to create a path for your reader to follow.
 We read left to right, so this path tends to make a kind of Z shape on the page.

 Use bullet points to help organize your lists.
 Use headings with a clear heading hierarchy so the sections and subsections are clear.

 This way your font size won't be too small to read, but it also won't be silly looking by being too large.

-If you are making a resume for a first job then you may not have a lot of experience yet to fill out your work history.
+If you are making a resume for a first job as a college student or graduate, or as a teenager or high school student, then you may not have a lot of experience yet to fill out your work history.
 A resume for someone just entering the job arena is often called an entry-level resume or a student resume if you are still going through school.

-But the experience section of your resume isn’t just for your work history.
+But the experience section of your resume isn't just for your work history.
 You can put all kinds of other useful experiences there as well.
-You can list programs, clubs, and organizations you’ve been a part of, or volunteer work you’ve done.
-For example, you may not a previous job to list in the experience section, but maybe you were the president of the horticultural club, or the lead flutist in the concert band.
-You can replace your work experience with these types of high school experiences instead.
+You can list programs, clubs, and organizations you've been a part of, volunteer work you've done, or internships you've worked for.

-Another approach you can take to fill out your resume as an inexperienced student is to make your resume more skill focused than experience focused.
-If you can’t list any jobs than you can list different skills you have and describe how you gained those skills.
+Another approach you can take to fill out your resume as an inexperienced student is to make your resume more skill-focused than experience-focused.
+If you can't list any jobs then you can list different skills you have and describe how you gained those skills.

 It is always a good idea to include a cover letter when you send an employer your resume.
 A cover letter is formatted like a formal letter consists of these main points,

 To create a winning resume all you have to do is follow the advice in this article and remember the whole point of a resume—to show what you have to offer in a brief, clear, straightforward way.
 Meanwhile, if you're in between jobs and need some financial help, feel free to check out Check City's Personal Loans.